 2. Multiple company catalogs

 Multiple company catalogs are a type of catalog where products from different companies are mentioned together in a single catalog.
-In this way, companies that produce fewer products get an opportunity to make the use of catalog marketing for the sales of their products.
+In this way, companies that produce fewer products get an opportunity to use catalog marketing to sell their products.
 Multiple company catalogs are distributed by intermediaries or retailers to provide more options to their customers.
-It is common to find similar products of competing companies on the same page of the catalog.
+It is common to find similar products from competing companies on the same page of the catalog.